Eddie Hall: In other media

-Since his retirement from World's Strongest Man competitions in 2017, Hall has provided commentary for subsequent WSM competitions.
+Since his retirement from strongman in 2018, Hall has provided commentary for subsequent competitions.
 In 2018, Hall appeared on the Channel 5 show Celebs In Solitary, where he attempted to spend five days in solitary confinement.
 In 2019, Hall presented the SPORTbible webseries Beasted! where he, along with Luke Fullbrook and Chris Peil, helped guide eight men through exercise plans and diets to improve their fitness.
 Hall is also one of four strongmen, together with Nick Best, Robert Oberst, and Brian Shaw, featured in the History Channel series, The Strongest Man in History where they tried to replicate or surpass historical feats of strength.
-Hall also had his first acting role as an extra in the action film Expend4bles (2023) and initiated an exhibition competition titled 'Battle of the Beasts' in Malta.
+Hall also had his first acting role as an extra in the action film Expend4bles (2023) and initiated a gameshow titled Battle of the Beasts in Malta.
+In 2026, Hall participated in the Sidemen's reality television series, inSIDE, where he won £177,894.

 Personal life

 Hall is married to Alexandra, a barbershop owner in Trent Vale, with whom he has a son named Maximus born in 2013 and two daughters born in June 2023 and October 2024.
 He also has a daughter named Layla from a previous relationship.

 In December 2019, Hall announced he has the Hercules gene, which allows him to build more muscle mass than the average human being.